lake-wg/edhoc/draft-ietf-lake-traces.md

 Since METHOD = 0, Signature_or_MAC_2 is the 'signature' of the COSE_Sign1 object.

-R constructs the message to be signed:
+The Responder constructs the message to be signed:

     [ "Signature1", << ID_CRED_R >>,
      << TH_2, CRED_R, ?
 EAD_2 >>, MAC_2 ] =